Traditional Plant-Based Cooking

 • Store in a cool, dry area.

-• To refresh staler slices toast or grill and add some vegan butter or your preferred spread.
+• To refresh staler slices toast or grill and add some butter or your preferred spread.
 Or bake for a few minutes until heated through.

 • Instead of sultanas (golden raisins) replace with raisins, currants or a dried fruit mix.